Starting system, Starter motor

 The battery is very common to fail.
 Sometimes one of the electrical components that was left on or has a defect causing parasitic current draw drains the battery.
 Sometimes, an old battery can just die one day, with no warning.
 In either case, if the battery is low on charge, it won't have enough power for the starter motor to turn over the engine.

-If the battery is low on charge, when attempting to start the engine you will probably hear a single click or repeated clicking, or the starter may turn over slowly and stop.
+If the battery is low on charge, when attempting to start the engine you might hear a single click or repeated clicking, or the starter may turn over slowly and stop.

 Poor connection at the cable terminals can cause the starter not to work or run very slow too.
-Often the battery terminals or the ground cable connection get corroded causing starter problems (see the photo).
+Often the battery terminals or the ground cable connection get corroded causing starter problems (see the photo above).

 Corroded starter solenoid control terminal